In this guide I will show how to disassemble a Sony Vaio VPCS111FM laptop in order to fix broken power button.

 STEP 6.

-Push DVD drive with a screwdriver and pull it from the laptop.
+Push DVD drive with a screwdriver and remove it.

 STEP 7.